What Is Parents' Evening?

 When Is Parents' Evening?

 Parent/teacher consultations take place twice each academic session.
-Consultation appointments are booked online now using our online booking system.
-The online booking system is now live.
+Consultation appointments are booked online using our online booking system.
+You will receive notification of when the system is ready to take bookings for an upcoming parents' evening.

 How Do I Use The Online Booking System